bioinformatics-ca/IDE_2021/module4/README.md

 ### Step 4: Questions

 1. How closely related are some of these genomes in `UK5098` (try toggling between **Time** and **Divergence** for Branch Length)?
 2. Compare the earliest sample you can find in `UK5098` to the predicted date of the most recent common ancestor to all of `UK5098` (hover over the branch to get the date).
-How does this compare to the **Figure 5** above?
+How does this compare to the lag time in **Figure 5** above (the shaded gray area that's labeled `6d` for 6 days)?

 *Note: Our data may not look exactly the same as the figure.
 We used slightly different software and methods from that of the paper.*